Near Miss

 No closure

 Worker reports.
-Think about it: safety team investigates.
-Fix gets approved.
 Fix gets implemented.
+Safety team investigates.
+Which means fix gets approved.
 Nobody tells the worker.

 Six months later, that worker sees the same hazard.
-Here's the thing — thinks: "I reported this.
+In real terms, thinks: "I reported this.
 In real terms, nothing happened. " They stop reporting.

 Close the loop.
 Every time.
 Publicly when possible.